Get Help for Yourself

 We’re here to listen and help with one-on-one counseling.

-Whether you’re having suicidal thoughts, need ways to turn self-harm into self-care, or feel grief because of a suicide in your life, Solace House is here to help with a counseling program tailored to your needs.
+Whether you’re experiencing anxiety, depression, having suicidal thoughts, engaging in self-harm, or dealing with grief because of a suicide in your life, Solace House is here to help with a counseling program tailored to your needs.

-If you are feeling suicidal, we are here to listen and help you through this tough time in your life.
+If you are struggling, we are here to listen and help you through this tough time in your life.

-If you have been self-harming, at Solace House you will find trust and be trusted.
+If you identify with this, at Solace House you will find trust and be trusted.

-At Solace House, we understand that self-harm is a way to externalize psychological pain and to handle difficult life situations that can sometimes feel overwhelming.
-We will share with them other ways to cope and teach people how to turn self-harm into self-care.
+At Solace House, we understand that psychological pain and difficult life situations can sometimes feel overwhelming.
+We share with clients ways to cope with their mental health problems and also teach people how to turn self-harm into self-care.
 We give them alternative and healthier coping mechanisms to face the difficulties in their life.

 If you have been bereaved by suicide.